Steven E. Jones

 Steven Earl Jones (born March 25, 1949) is an American physicist.
 Among scientists, Jones became known for his research into muon-catalyzed fusion and geo-fusion.
 Jones is also known for his association with 9/11 conspiracy theories.
-Jones has claimed that mere airplane crashes and fires could not have resulted in so rapid and complete a fall of the World Trade Center Towers and 7 World Trade Center, suggesting controlled demolition instead.
-In late 2006, some time after Brigham Young University (BYU) officials placed him on paid leave, he elected to retire in an agreement with BYU.
-Jones continued research and writing following his early retirement from BYU, including a paper published in Europhysics News in August 2016.
+Jones has claimed that airplane crashes and fires could not have caused the fall of the World Trade Center Towers and 7 World Trade Center, suggesting controlled demolition instead.
+In late 2006, Brigham Young University (BYU) officials placed him on paid leave until he elected to retire in an agreement with BYU.
+Jones continued research and writing following his early retirement from BYU.

 Education

 Jones earned his bachelor's degree in physics, magna cum laude, from Brigham Young University in 1973, and his Ph.D. in physics from Vanderbilt University in 1978.
 From 1974 to 1977, Jones conducted his PhD research at the Stanford Linear Accelerator Center (SLAC), and post-doctoral research at Cornell University and the Los Alamos Meson Physics Facility.